syall/knowit/content/posts/the-browser-as-a-program.md

 Most Browsers simulate or implement a file system in which content is loaded by URLs.

-[Way to Go](https://way-to-go.syall.work/) is a simple static game with these main resources when requested:
+[Way to Go](https://way-to-go.syall.work/) is a simple static game with these main resources:

 ```text
 way-to-go